Strolling Thunder Is Back – and Virtual!

 [INSERT A SIMILAR LOCAL EXAMPLE THAT ILLUSTRATES THE CHALLENGES FAMILIES FACE IN PREGNANCY OR WITH INFANTS AND TODDLERS AND HOW EARLY HEAD START HELPED]

 When Maya Ramirez was born ten weeks early, her parents, Maria and Sean, fell in love at the first sight of her, but they were worried about her future.
-They were new to the community, Maya was their first baby and their family was far away.
-They had many questions about how to parent a baby, and were really unsure about how to care for one with significant medical needs.
+Maya was their first baby, and they were really unsure about how to care for one with significant medical needs.
+Plus, they were worried about money.
+Sean lost his job in the COVID pandemic a few months after they found out they were expecting.
 After two weeks in the hospital, Maya was discharged with a heart monitor, and a social worker recommended Early Head Start.
-Maria called the next day, explaining that she had to quit her job as a server to stay home with Maya and take her to medical appointments.
-Immediately, the recruiter helped her access groceries and help with the electric bill.
+When Maria called, the recruiter helped her access groceries and help with the electric bill, and got Sean information on a certification program that he hoped could help him find a job.
 Three weeks later, Joan, an Early Head Start home visitor, started coming to Maya’s home every week.
 While Joan referred Maya for a developmental screening, Maya was doing really well, and not eligible for early intervention services.
 But the family worried that she could fall behind quickly.
-So, every week, Joan and Sean and Maria talked about the things that Maya was learning, and ways that Sean and Maria could build on those skills over the week.
-Today, at two years old, her heart monitor packed away long ago, Maya is healthy, strong, and funny.
-Maria and Sean credit those visits with Joan for keeping her development on track, despite a rocky start: “She helped us make sure that Maya was doing everything she needed to, and that we could help Maya learn new skills!”
+So Joan and the family focused on ways to build on Maya’s learning.
+Today, at 11 months, her heart monitor packed away weeks ago, Maya is healthy, strong, and funny, Sean is taking online classes, and with Early Head Start’s help, Maria found flexible work with a delivery service.
+Maria and Sean credit those visits with Joan for keeping Maya’s development on track, despite a rocky start: “She helped us make sure that Maya was doing everything she needed to, and that we could help Maya learn new skills!”
 Maria says.
+“And we feel hopeful about the future.”

-But [INSERT NAME OF CHILD FROM EARLIER EXAMPLE] Maya was lucky to be enrolled.
-Nationwide, only 8% of eligible children across the country have access to Early Head Start.
-That is not good enough for our nation’s babies to reach their full potential – or our future.
+But access to this critical program is nowhere close to what it needs to be.
+Before COVID, nationwide, only 7% of eligible children across the country had access to Early Head Start.
+Now, the need for Early Head Start services is even greater.
 Now is the time for Congress to increase access to Early Head Start, a program that helps where poverty hurts.
 Doing so will ensure that all babies and toddlers have the early experiences they need to thrive.

 [AUTHOR’S NAME, TITLE AND ORGANIZATION (IF APPLICABLE)]